 Click here to meet or contact the Lausanne Program Staff.

 Lausanne is located in the French-speaking canton (state) of Vaud in western Switzerland.
 Nestled majestically amongst the Alps, Maison du Lac sits on the shores of picturesque Lake Geneva.
 Lausanne contains the headquarters for the International Olympic Committee, and the United Nations center is nearby in Geneva.
 It is also a popular city for outdoor recreational activities such as sailing, hiking, skiing, and snowboarding, so get ready for some great adventures!
 Known for being one of the safest cities in Europe, Lausanne has an outstanding public transportation system, and is centrally located for easy train and plane access to most major European cities.

 The Pepperdine facility at Maison du Lac is located near the Lausanne's bustling city center.
 The Lausanne house overlooks a view of Lake Geneva (Lac Leman) and the French Alps.
 The seven-story facility is equipped with the program office, three classrooms, student dorm rooms, the visiting faculty apartment, several study rooms, a library, a student center, a cafeteria, and a communal kitchen.
 This International Programs facility is the shortest distance to the nearest European train station.

 Students can enjoy a light Swiss breakfast in the house seven days a week.
 Lunches are provided in Maison du Lac Monday through Thursday.
 Group dinners are provided at several local restaurants three nights a week.
-Students receive money credited on a Stored Value Card for dinners on Sunday and Thursday and lunches on Friday.
+Students receive money credited Digitally Disbursed to an account of their choosing for dinners on Sunday and Thursday and lunches on Friday.
 Should students want to prepare their own meals, there is a newly-renovated kitchen available in the house for student use.
 Meals while traveling on weekends will be the responsibility of the student.

 Educational Field Trips

 A weeklong educational field trip (EFT) is included in both the fall and spring semesters of each academic year program.
 Typically, one EFT goes to a destination where the program language is spoken, while the other is to a neighboring country.
 Some locations the Buenos Aires program has visited in the past include Greece, Corsica, Ireland, France, Belgium, Turkey and Israel.

 The Listening Summit